-The National Acupuncture Detoxification Association
+The National Acupuncture Detoxification Association (NADA)

+NADA can be a stand-alone treatment, but it works best when combined with other supportive treatments such as counseling, medical support, and self-help support groups.
 As an Acupuncture Detoxification Specialist, I am certified in this specialized, standardized auricular acupuncture protocol.

-The NADA protocol consists of five specific auricular (ear) acupuncture points, that address the physical, mental and emotional symptoms of individuals dealing with behavioral health issues; including addictions, mental health, and disaster & emotional trauma.
+The NADA protocol consists of five specific auricular (ear) acupuncture points, that address the physical, mental and emotional symptoms of individuals dealing with behavioral health issues; including addictions, mental health, PTSD and disaster & emotional trauma.
 The needles are usually retained for 30-45 minutes, typically in a group setting.

 Explanation of the NADA points

 Shen Men is a Master Point.
 Master points are always electrically active in comparison to other points on the ear.
 This point is often needled first in acupuncture, it relaxes the mind and helps the body to become more receptive to treatment.
 Shen Men is also known as Divine Gate, it is so powerful that it treats almost everything – stress, anxiety, depression, pain, inflammatory diseases, etc.